To-Fujita/ChatBot_with_ParlAI/README.md

 - confirm_All_Tasks_mt.py: One of Dodeca models in Zoo, please refer to [Model Zoo](https://parl.ai/docs/zoo.html)
 - confirm_Blender_90M.py: Blended Skill Talk models in Zoo, please refer to [Model Zoo](https://parl.ai/docs/zoo.html)
 - confirm_Blender_400M.py: Large size of Blended Skill Talk models in Zoo.
 - confirm_Blender3_3B.py: Large size of BlenderBot 3 model in zoo.
 (This is very very slow responce.
-It takes about 10 minutes to reply.)
+It takes about 10 minutes to reply on the laptop PC.)

 At the VS Code, click the "Run" and the "Start Debugging" or the "Run Without Debugging" with one by one.
 Wait a few minutes, and after display "Enter Your Message: " at the terminal, you can talk with agent in terminal.